mhamroz/terraform-bootcamp/labs/lab1/README.md

 <b>4.
 Import Existing Infrastructure:</b>
 - Learn how to import existing infrastructure into Terraform using terraform import.
-- Understand the concept of config-driven import and how to map existing resources to Terraform configurations.

 <b>5.
 Terraform CLI commands:</b>
 - Use terraform fmt to format your configuration files for consistency.
 - Validate your configuration with terraform validate to catch syntax and semantic errors.
-- Mark a resource as tainted with terraform taint to force it to be recreated during the next apply.
 - List resources managed by Terraform using terraform state list.

 <br>